These 2 Black Swans Pose A Significant Risk To Markets In 2017

 There is no certainty that any of these events will occur and that is why they are known as black swans; these are events that occur and deviate beyond what is expected of a situation.
 Nonetheless, each of these factors illustrate that the global economy is not as healthy as the optimism surrounding markets in the wake of Trump's victory would have investors believe.

-While it would take a significant confluence of events to trigger one of these crises if they did occur the effect on the global economy and financial markets would be deleterious.
-The likelihood of an event such as these occurring is increasing because of the erratic nature of Trump and the considerable geopolitical fractures that exist in Europe and the Middle East.
+While it would take a significant confluence of events to trigger one of these crises, if they did occur, the effect on the global economy and financial markets would be deleterious.
+The likelihood of events such as these occurring is increasing because of the erratic nature of Trump and the considerable geopolitical fractures that exist in Europe and the Middle East.

 Disclosure: I/we have no positions in any stocks mentioned, and no plans to initiate any positions within the next 72 hours.